the-turing-way/the-turing-way/CONTRIBUTING.md

 If you feel tempted to "branch out" then please make a [new branch][github-branches] and a [new issue][turing-way-issues] to go with it.
 [This blog](https://nvie.com/posts/a-successful-git-branching-model/) details the different Git branching models.

+Please do not re-write history!
+That is, please do not use the [rebase](https://help.github.com/en/articles/about-git-rebase) command to edit previous commit messages, combine multiple commits into one, or delete or revert commits that are no longer necessary.

 Are you new to Git and GitHub or just want a detailed guide on getting started with version control?
 Check out our [Version Control chapter](https://the-turing-way.netlify.com/version_control/version_control.html) in the Turing Way Book!

 ### 4. Submit a [pull request][github-pullrequest]